 Overtime taken as TOIL during ordinary hours will be taken at the ordinary time base rate (i.e. an hour for each hour worked).

-Unless otherwise approved by the Workforce Manager an employee can only have 24 hours of TOIL accrued at any point in time.
+Unless otherwise approved by CIG an employee can only have 24 hours of TOIL accrued at any point in time.

 An employee must take any accrued TOIL within two (2) months of it being accrued, unless otherwise agreed with CIG.
 If an employee fails to take TOIL within that period, then the employee shall instead be paid for working that overtime (at the overtime rate applicable to the overtime when worked).
 At that point, the employee’s accrued TOIL balance shall be reduced by the number of hours in respect of which payment was made.